STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Discussion

-\paragraph{Practical Impact and Future Work} Even for statistics perfectly written in APA style, typing errors can occur.
+\extended{Even for statistics perfectly written in APA style, typing errors can occur.
 Because of such errors, it is possible that our defined pattern for the specific statistic type might not find a match.
 It might increase the amount of found statistics if the pattern is defined in such a way, that it can comprehend typing errors or even parse errors.
 Thus, our tool is in general robust to these kind of errors.
 This is a design feature to increase recall.
-Additionally, we are explicitly able to distinguish the extracted statistic in APA and non-APA conform classification, which offers new possibilities for applications, e.\,g. reporting this back as feedback to the authors. \extended{On the other hand, generalizing such a pattern is not trivial, since tolerating typos could also lead to an increase in false positives.
+Additionally, we are explicitly able to distinguish the extracted statistic in APA and non-APA conform classification, which offers new possibilities for applications, e.\,g. reporting this back as feedback to the authors.} \extended{On the other hand, generalizing such a pattern is not trivial, since tolerating typos could also lead to an increase in false positives.
 To provide an aid in the learning process of the adaptive wrapper, one could implement an automatic test after creating a $R^-$ rule.
 This new $R^-$ rule will be applied on a predefined $R^+$ sentence set, to check if the rule would classify the sentences correctly.
-This way, the learn process would be supported to not overgeneralize and include false positives.} Possible future work could also try to find a minimal set of rules. \extended{During the process of active wrapper induction, rules may arise that are (partially) covered by another rule or a subset of other rules.
-These rules could be removed in a post-processing step.} Since the equivalence of regular expressions is NP hard, this task is challenging.
+This way, the learn process would be supported to not overgeneralize and include false positives.}

+\extended{An interesting direction of future work is to find a minimal set of extraction rules.
+During the process of wrapper induction, rules may arise that are (partially) covered by another rule or a subset of other rules.
+These rules could be removed in a post-processing step.
+Since the equivalence of regular expressions is NP hard, this task is challenging and was yet not considered in the present work.}

+\extended{Regarding GBCE, the use of noun phrases as basis for reducing the point of interest was in general successful.
+However, one could think about adding further rule sets, specifically for the different types of tests.
+On the one hand, this should achieve better results.
+On the other hand, the success depends on the re-usability of the rules that can be applied for every test.} \extended{A risk is that this possibly needs a high number of specifically customized rules.
+Since a purely rule-based approach performs well for structured patterns like IP addresses or URLs, it may be possible, that creating a labeled set of data for the training of a neural network could be a better trade-off than the creating rules for a rule-based approach.
+Especially since there are more differing structural patterns than expected.}